Robert Pattinson Reportedly Loved Kristen Stewart’s Hilarious ‘SNL’ Appearance

 When Stewart discussed her romance with Robert on SNL, she joked how Donald Trump’s fascination with the cheating affair almost made it seem as if he was obsessed with her, Mashable recalls, humorously mentioning that the former businessman-turned-president of the United States clearly wasn’t on her side during the breakup scandal.

-“Robet [Pattinson] saw snippets from the show and absolutely loved Kristen’s opening monologue.
+“Robert [Pattinson] saw snippets from the show and absolutely loved Kristen’s opening monologue.
 He thought she was hilarious.
 He was happy to see her having so much fun and being so at ease with herself,” an insider shared.

 During her segment on the TV show, Kristen explained, “Four years ago I was dating this guy named Robert and we broke up and got back together and for some reason it made Donald Trump go insane.”